 (Source: RAINN-Rape, Abuse, and Incest National Network)

-1 in 4 female students in college have been victim/survivors of rape or attempted rape.
+1 in 4 female students in college have been victims/survivors of rape or attempted rape.

-77% of rape victim/survivors were known to their attackers.
+77% of rape victims/survivors were known to their attackers.

-90% of acquaintance rape victim/survivors did not report the attack to police.
+90% of acquaintance rape victims/survivors did not report the attack to police.

 (Source: By the Numbers: Sexual Violence Statistics)